OneLight-Studio/onebike-android/README.md

 # OneBike
-An Android application that makes OneBike even more fabulous
+An Android application that makes bike rides even more fabulous

 # Importing the project into Android Studio